MatthieuMichon/f24/src/extract/README.md

 ### Airlines

+List of airlines.

+Arguments: *None*

-List of airlines with the following data:
+Returns a list of the following structure:

 |Field|Description|Remarks
 |---|---|---|